 This is when real leaders step up.
 They show others the way and build confidence and credibility.
 Real leaders build on the trust they’ve already earned.

 When someone in a leadership position says I don’t know, it builds trust.
 That’s because everyone knows they could have blustered a response.
 It’s tempting to show off your faux clairvoyance.

 But the best response is the honest one.
 If you don’t know, say so.

 Krissi Barr of Barr Corporate Success has been Cincinnati’s leading executive coach and strategic planning expert for many years.
 She has helped thousands of business owners, CEOs and executives grow, improve and succeed.
-In Ohio, Kentucky, Indiana and all over America.
+In Cincinnati, Ohio, Kentucky, Indiana, Jacksonville, Florida and all over America.
 Krissi knows a lot.
 But she doesn’t know everything.
 If you’re ready to work on building trust with your team, give Krissi a call.
 And when will all this craziness end?
 I don’t know.